wh0-khushh/wh0-khushh/README.md

 # 👩‍💻 About Me

-I'm a **Frontend Developer Intern** and **B.Tech Computer Science Engineering student** passionate about creating modern, responsive, and intuitive web applications.
+I'm a **Frontend Developer Intern** and **B.Tech Computer Science Engineering student** passionate about building modern, responsive, and user-friendly web applications.

-I enjoy combining clean engineering with thoughtful UI/UX to build products that are functional, scalable, and enjoyable to use.
+I enjoy combining clean engineering with thoughtful UI/UX to create digital products that are scalable, maintainable, and enjoyable to use.

-At **WorkSeer**, I've worked on enterprise Angular applications involving reusable components, Reactive Forms, Angular Router, authentication workflows, REST API integration, responsive layouts, and maintainable frontend architecture.
+At **WorkSeer**, I've contributed to enterprise Angular applications by building reusable components, Reactive Forms, authentication workflows, REST API integrations, route-based navigation, and responsive interfaces while collaborating on real-world business applications.

-Outside of work, I enjoy designing premium interfaces, experimenting with design systems, animations, and building production-inspired Angular applications that strengthen both my engineering and product thinking.
+Outside of work, I love exploring premium UI systems, design systems, animations, and frontend architecture through personal projects that challenge both my engineering and design skills.

 ---